Kaidrick/AshArmsHelper/README.md

 ![User Interface](helper_view.png)

 But the true intention of this piece of script is just to show it is absolutely not practical to put any kind of "script" detection mechanism in a mobile game app.
 This script implements random clicks coordinates and time before each click operation, and a random wait time after each "rotation" finishes.
-You can also check the "Sleep Session" to so that the simulator will pause for several hours after reaching a speicifc number of runs.
+You can also check the "Sleep Session" to so that the simulator will pause for several hours after finishing a specifc number of runs.

 # Highlights